 Catch a ride on the Local Train

 No matter how long you’re in this country for, you must take a ride on the busiest mode of transportation you will ever encounter; the train.

 I’ve never seen so many people in one location, as I did at the stations in India; thousands and thousands of people cram onto the platforms at all times of the day.
 You’ll have to step over sleeping people, take in the smell of others waste and dodge monkeys running over the tracks.
 It doesn’t sound very appealing, but it’s a must do in India.

 This country really was an inspiring destination that totally changed my life.
 Not only is it incredibly eye-opening, but the locals are some of the most welcoming people on earth.
-Everybody pack there bags and head here – It’s just too good to be true.
+Everybody pack their bags and head here, it’s just too good to be true.